Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 [ISQL]ERROR: Could not SQLConnect

-This is normal, so if a connection is required for non XA use as well, create a matching entry without XA_ENLIST set.
+This is normal, so if a connection is also required for non-XA use, create a matching ODBC data source with XA_ENLIST turned off.

-The optional XA_CONNECTION_STRING entry is used to allow the driver to select which Resource Manager instance the connection should connect to.
+The optional XA_CONNECTION_STRING entry lets the Oracle ODBC driver select which Resource Manager instance the connection should connect to.
 The value of this should match the database name provided in the DB entry in the XAConnectionString.

 Once this entry is created, the connection should be ready for use with WebSphere MQ.

-Once configured, the Easysoft ODBC-Oracle Driver can be used from any WebSphere MQ application.
-There are only three points to remember when writing applications.
+Once configured, the Easysoft Oracle ODBC driver can be used from any WebSphere MQ application.
+There are three points to remember when writing applications.

-The above steps can be seen in the sample program, and the following snippets of code illustrate the general flow of control.
+The previous points are illustrated in the sample program, and the following snippets of code illustrate the general flow of control.
 For more details of the WebSphere MQ interface, consult the WebSphere MQ documentation.

 /*